AkashSingh37/AkashSingh37/README.md

 > Currenlty an engineering student pursuing **Btech** in **Computer Science Engineering(SCSE)** From **Vellore Institute of Technology, Bhopal.**

-> I am a person who loves coding and always thriving to exlpore new things.
+> I am a person who loves coding and is always striving to explore new things.

 > I love solving **SQL** Problems.